Tāmaki Makaurau And Upper Hauraki Compliance Update

 Of these, two were for Failing to Comply with Order (COVID-19), one was for Failure to Comply with Direction/Prohibition/Restriction, and one was a Health Act Breach.

-Police have received a total of 935 105-online breach notifications relating to businesses, mass gatherings or people in Tāmaki Makaurau and Upper Hauraki.
+Police have received a total of 1,052 105-online breach notifications relating to businesses, mass gatherings or people in Tāmaki Makaurau and Upper Hauraki

 Checkpoint figures:

-A total of 76 out of 1650 vehicles were turned away at the Northern checkpoints yesterday, while 242 vehicles out of 7584 were turned around at the Southern checkpoints
+A total of 58 out of 4312 vehicles were turned away at the Northern checkpoints yesterday, while 245 vehicles out of 17179 were turned around at the Southern checkpoints.

 It’s important to remember that travel across an Alert Level Boundary remains restricted and you will be turned-away if you don’t have the required evidence for permitted travel, as outlined on the Covid-19 website.